The CAIDA Anonymized Internet Traces Dataset (April 2008 - January 2019)

 When referencing this data (as required by the AUA), please use:

-The CAIDA UCSD Anonymized Internet Traces - <dates used>Also, please, report your publication to CAIDA.
+The CAIDA UCSD Anonymized Internet Traces - <dates used>You are required to report your publications using this dataset to CAIDA.

 Request Data Access